wenyaoxue/notes/java/FeaturesAndConventions.md

   * note everything must be in a class
   * note can declare a private class inside another class, inner class, where outer class creates and uses an instance of inner
   * manage own members
+  * restrict/limit access
+    * private, protected, package-private classes and fields
+    * getters/setters (with validation)
+  * immutable objects
+    * final fields, class
+  * return copies instead of fields
+    * eg final is final inside class, but if returned, client can use
+  * method handles fields directly, instead of method on field
 * abstraction
   * keep simple, just what you need
   * detail hiding